Lewis Lehrman: Rite Aid

-Gubernatorial campaign
+New York gubernatorial campaign

 Lehrman was the president of Rite Aid until 1977 and resigned from all positions in 1981 to run for governor of New York the following year.
 He said that "elective office is the only way to get things done."
 He was well known for wearing red suspenders in his campaign commercials.
 On June 16, 1982, Lehrman was chosen as the official GOP designee for governorship, getting "68.88 percent of the weighted votes at a hectic meeting of the Republican State Committee in Manhattan."
 He would later win the primary and become the Republican candidate for governor.